You are browsing documentation for an outdated version.

 - Both application and sidecar metrics are scraped at the same time.
 This makes sure they are coherent (with 2 different scrapers they can end up scraping at different intervals and make metrics harder to correlate).

-this is the only way to retrieve these metrics as the app is completely hidden behind the sidecar.
+skipMTLS: true) this will be the only way to retrieve these metrics as the application is completely hidden behind the sidecar.

 Any configuration change requires redeployment of the data plane.